giocip/n7/README.md

 # n7
-Arbitrary precision decimal calculator for linux and windows shell command line.
+Arbitrary Precision Decimal Calculator for Linux and Windows Shell Command Line.

 In one directory with num7.h header file compile the following: